gbv/jskos-proxy/README.md

 # jskos-proxy

-> Serve JSKOS objects in multiple formats, including HTML
+> Serve JSKOS objects in multiple formats over HTTP, in particular RDF and HTML

+This web service can be put in front of JSKOS data sources to provide RDF serializations and browseable HTML display at a common base URL.

 ## Table of Contents